AJM10565/SSLMetrics/module_template/module_dev.md

-# SSLMetrics

-## How It Works
-Using the [GitHub API](https://developer.github.com/v3/) we gather information about a repository, and use [pandas](https://pandas.pydata.org/) to display the information.

 ## Module Development
 ### How to use the module template
 First, create a folder for your module (following the file structure of this template, `module_template` would be that folder).
 Then, create another folder called `code` within that folder.
 Inside the `code` folder, place all of your Python code for your module.
 For each library you import, add it to a file called `requirements.txt` within the `code` folder.
 Lastly, copy the `Dockerfile` from this template into the folder of the module itself.